FoundIzalith/amour-py/README.md

 ## Installation
 To install and run Amour, install Python3, and then install all necessary packages using **pip**.

 Go to https://discord.com/developers and create a new bot.
 Copy the token.
-In the data folder, create a new file titles "atoken.py"
+In the data folder, create a new file titled "atoken.py"

 In atoken.py, put the following line:
 ``` TOKEN = "{yourToken}"```